 Basic Structure and more…

 For thousands of years, the Iwi natives lived in fear.
-The creatures in the island where far too big like Kong and his family.
-One day the creature they fear the most became their savior when nasty big lizards that lurk beneath climbed up to devour, destroy, and dominate.
+The creatures on the island were far too big like Kong and his family.
+One day the creature they fear the most became their saviour when nasty big lizards that lurk beneath climbed up to devour, destroy, and dominate.
 Hank Marlow, John C. Reilly’s character call these creatures Skullcrawlers – the giant monsters who were also responsible for the death of Kong’s family.
 Thus, Kong became the king of the island and a god for the natives.

 Godzilla vs. Kong

-Story-wise Kong: Skull Island is a good monster movie.
-Though it does not beat the 1933 version and Peter Jackson’s epic monster adventure (King Kong 2005), I appreciate the present structure because Legendary and Warner Bros.
+Story-wise Kong: Skull Island is a great monster movie.
+I appreciate the present structure because Legendary and Warner Bros.
 Pictures is reinventing and uniting the two most iconic and all-powerful monsters.
-With the release of Kong: Skull Island, we are able to see the reinvention and compare the two.
+With the release of Kong: Skull Island, we can see the reinvention and compare the two.

 In 2015, Legendary announced that they will be releasing KONG: SKULL ISLAND in 2017 (check), GODZILLA 2 for 2018 and GODZILLA VS. KONG for 2020.
 With all the developments, it’s going to be interesting to see where King Kong and Godzilla go after making both heroes in their respective movies.

-Kong: Skull Island is still showing in theaters.
+Kong: Skull Island is still showing in theatres.
 Happy viewing!